ethereum-optimism/optimism/specs/fault-proof-vm.md

 ## Delay Slots

-The post-state of a step updates the `nextPC`, indicating instruction following the `pc`.
+The post-state of a step updates the `nextPC`, indicating the instruction following the `pc`.
 However, in the case of where a branch instruction is being stepped, the `nextPC` post-state is set to the branch target.
 And the `pc` post-state set to the branch delay slot as usual.

+A VM state transition is invalid whenever the current instruction is a delay slot that is filled with jump or branch type instruction.
+That is, where $nextPC \neq pc + 4$ while stepping on a jump/branch instruction.
+Otherwise, there would be two consecutive delay slots.
+While this is considered "undefined" behavior in typical MIPS implementations, FPVM must raise an exception when stepping on such states.

 ## Syscalls